 8bit-Unity takes the complexity out of retro-game development, by offering a simple API with which you can write your game only once without worrying about specifics of the target systems, with a comprehensive feature-set as listed below.

-Compose menus and playing fields as 320x200x256 PNG files, then automatically convert and package as .DAT files on your game DISK (see below)
+Compose menus and playing fields as 320x200x256 PNG files, then automatically convert and package on your game DISK (see below)

 Draw pixels and print strings over the bitmap (40×20 chars) in any paper/ink colour combination